How to Play Bridge: Card Game Rules & Interactive Tutorial

 - Four aces in one hand (no trumps only): 150 points

-Honors are scored above the line and can be claimed by either side, regardless of who is declarer.
-Honors are normally claimed at the end of play.
+Honors count above the line and can go to either side, regardless of who is declarer.
+You don't need to claim anything.
+The bonus is awarded automatically at the end of play.

 Game End